rafamalaga86/twitterphp/readme.md

 Due to the fact that there is no authentication, the app by default work with a test twitter account, with username of @PeterGrahamson and the password 01012004 .

 ### About Javascript
-It is only used in the client browser.
+It is only used for User Experience.
 I couldn't think in any way of doing the front-end part of the answering tweets feature without it.
 I had to change dynamically the POST data sent with it.
 And also use the bootstrap js to make the popup text field appear.
 Otherwise I had to render a textarea with every tweet, everyone with their own POST data, and it would have ruined the design.
 All the logic is PHP.

 ### About the design
 I would love to do something more creative with more time, but I also wanted to keep JS use to the minimum.